MicrosoftDocs/win32/desktop-src/cossdk/configuring-com--applications.md

 ---
-Description: 'A COM+ application is essentially a declarative construct that enables you to configure any number of components in common.
-For example, you can configure the components in an application with a common security policy.' ms.assetid: '50039b30-1c91-4e93-9f23-873accb651cf'
+Description: A COM+ application is essentially a declarative construct that enables you to configure any number of components in common.
+For example, you can configure the components in an application with a common security policy. ms.assetid: 50039b30-1c91-4e93-9f23-873accb651cf
-title: Configuring COM+ Applications
+title: Configuring COM+ Applications ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Configuring COM+ Applications